eduardoleao052/Transformer-from-scratch/README.md

   - `seed`: (the start to the string your model generates, it has to "continue" it) <b>[OPTIONAL]</b>
   - `evaluation_n_timesteps`: (how many characters will be generated, "sounding" like the source text) <b>[OPTIONAL]</b>

-- Note: the testing script does not access any hyperparametes, because the model is already trained.
 - `model_layers` will not be accessed during testing, as you will use the layers of the pretrained model.

 - Finally, simply run on terminal:
 ```
 python3 run.py --test --config=config.py
 ```
+> **Note:** The testing script does not access any hyperparametes, because the model is already trained.

 </details>